pgadmin-org/pgadmin4/docs/en_US/connect_error.rst

 **Connection to the server has been lost**

 .. image:: images/ce_timeout.png
+    :alt: Connection to the server has been lost

 This error message indicates that the connection attempt has taken longer than the specified threshold; there may be a problem with the connection properties provided on the *Server* dialog, network connectivity issues, or the server may not be running.

 **could not connect to Server: Connection refused**

 .. image:: images/ce_not_running.png
+    :alt: Could not connect to server

 If pgAdmin displays this message, there are two possible reasons for this:
   * the database server isn't running - simply start it.
   * the server isn't configured to accept TCP/IP requests on the address shown.